tarantool/tarantool/doc/sphinx/book/replication/index.rst

 ..
 NOTE::

-    The replica does not inherit the master's configuration parameters, such as the ones that cause the :ref:`snapshot daemon` to run on the master.
+    The replica does not inherit the master's configuration parameters, such as the ones that cause the :ref:`book-cfg-snapshot_daemon` to run on the master.
     To get the same behavior, one would have to set the relevant parameters explicitly so that they are the same on both master and replica.

 =====================================================================